SC

 Perform the duties and responsibilities of this role at all times in a fashion that supports the College’s commitment to creating an inclusive college of academic excellence where a variety of people and perspectives are welcome, and to providing an environment where people from all races, ethnicities, national origins, genders, sexual orientations and backgrounds may succeed.

 Shifts will vary.
 Successful candidate will be available for all shifts, including many nights and weekends.
-Hourly rate $10.
+Hourly rate: $10 for students, $14 for part-time non-students, $15 for full-time non-students.

 Duties and Responsibilities